Coming this Fall 2022

 - Season planning and how to keep everything in order;

-- Using video for coaching development, scouting, understanding the game, and providing feedback to players.
+- Using video for coaching development, scouting, understanding the game, and providing feedback to consider).

 About Paul Youldon

-- Twenty Three years experience as Head Coach of Elite Ringette Teams
+- Twenty Four years experience as Head Coach of Elite Ringette Teams

 - Level 3 – Competition Development Fully Certified (Ringette)

-- Five Years, Head Coach, National Ringette League (Gloucester Devils, Gatineau Fusion)
+- Five Years, Head Coach, National Ringette League (Gloucester Devils, Gatineau Fusion, Nepean Ravens)

 - Senior Team Canada Scout and Player Evaluator, Canadian Ringette Championships, 2017

 - Apprentice Coach, Senior Team Canada Challenge Cup (Training Camp), Blainville, Quebec, 2018

 - Former NCCP Certification Evaluator for Competitive Ringette Coaches, 7 years

 - Co-designer of the MY Summer Ringette Camp (West Ottawa), 8 years (created a three tiered system of youth ringette leadership from volunteer, group leader through to head instructor) .